-We at ‘Heritage On My Plate’ have prepared for you a delectable range of chocolates that have been inspired by India’s rich cultural food heritage.
+We at ‘Heritage On My Plate’ have prepared for you a delectable range of it that have been inspired by India’s rich cultural food heritage.

 The heritage ingredient is at its core encased in the best handmade chocolaty goodness.
 Handcrafted in small batches, these artisan chocolates are created with the heavy emphasis on skill and quality.